Minister Hermione Granger

 The trio managed to save Sirius and Lupin from being subjected to the Dementor's Kiss at the hands of Severus Snape by firing three simultaneous Disarming Charms at him.
 Snape was blasted off his feet and knocked unconscious, allowing Harry, Ron, and Hermione to continue their interrogation of Sirius, who later revealed that Pettigrew had disguised himself in his rat Animagus form for twelve years to escape justice and the wrath of Voldemort's remaining Death Eaters.
 However, upon exiting the Whomping Willow's secret passageway together, Pettigrew shrewdly used Lupin's werewolf transformation as a distraction and escaped.
 Sirius was soon apprehended and locked in Filius Flitwick's office to await the Dementor's Kiss.
 Harry and Hermione would later use the latter's Time-Turner to rescue Sirius, who became deeply grateful to both of them.

-In 1994, Hermione, Harry, and Ron visited Sirius at the cave off Hogsmeade village he was hiding, bringing him food.
+In 1994, Hermione, Harry, and Ron visited Sirius at the cave off Hogsmeade village, where he was hiding, bringing him food.
 Here, they discussed the many mysteries that had occurred during that year, the trio learning valuable pieces of information regarding the imprisonment of Barty Crouch Jnr After the events of the Third Task, Sirius (while in his Animagus form) joined Hermione, Ron, and Molly Weasley at Harry's bedside, each indicating their affections for the latter.

 Hermione and Sirius would not meet again until the summer of 1995, at the Headquarters of the Second Order of the Phoenix.
 Sirius was obliged to remain in 12 Grimmauld Place for his own safety (his innocence not yet recognized by the Ministry).
 Sirius was rather disappointed when Harry was allowed to return to Hogwarts, Hermione pointing out that he had probably been secretly wishing that Harry had been expelled from school so that they could both stay at Grimmauld Place and be 'outcasts together'.
 Hermione expressed an even deeper understanding of Sirius's emotions when she stated her opinion to Harry that Sirius was attempting to relive his happier school days through his godson.
 Harry ignored this and became slightly agitated at the suggestion that Sirius might be guilty of such a crude, selfish mentality.
 However, she severely disapproved of his indifferent and occasionally cruel treatment of his house-elf, Kreacher, although Kreacher initially appeared to be disgusted by her and addressed her as 'the Mudblood' (which Hermione often attributed to Kreacher being senile due to his old age).

 She also thought that Sirius was attempting to live vicariously through her, Harry, and Ron when he encouraged them to form Dumbledore's Army, but the two boys became angry and snapped at her when she expressed this belief.
 Sirius was eventually killed by Bellatrix Lestrange in the Battle of the Department of Mysteries, much to the dismay of his friends and loved ones.
 Hermione was devastated by his death and often tried to provide comfort to Harry, who had been even more deeply affected by the tragedy.
-At the end of the Second Wizarding War, Hermione became godmother to Harry's eldest son, James Sirius, whose first and middle name was derived from James Potter and Sirius Black, respectively.
+At the end of the Second Wizarding War, Hermione became godmother to Harry's eldest son, James Sirius, whose first and middle names were derived from James Potter and Sirius Black, respectively.

 Draco Malfoy (newly ally/former bully)